ForestJ2/ForestJ2/README.md

   # Welcome to my Github

   I'm a SecDevOps Engineer/Team Lead depending on what the situation calls for.
-I've worked as Director of IT for non-profits, operated a local B2B datacenter, and have worked with a few open souce organizations such as [Page DAO](https://github.com/PageDAO) and [PizzaDAO](https://github.com/PizzaDAO).
+I've worked as Director of IT for non-profits, operated a local B2B datacenter, and have worked with a few open souce organizations such as [Page DAO](https://github.com/PageDAO).

   <hr>